November 17 - 20, 2026

 React Won’t Save You: Front-End Security Mistakes We Keep Shipping

 React gives developers a false sense of security—especially in the era of AI-assisted code and Server Components.
 Faster abstractions don’t remove risk; they shift it.
-This talk exposes common front-end security mistakes in modern React apps and shows how attackers exploit blurred client–server boundaries.
+This talk exposes common front-end security mistakes in modern React apps (including trends shaping React development in 2026) and shows how attackers exploit blurred client–server boundaries.
 You’ll leave with a clear mental model of modern React threat surfaces and practical techniques to build defensive applications that hold up in 2026.

 Efficient On-Device Llms in React Native Done Right